kharf/flux-k8s-stack/catalog/istio-stack/README.md

       namespace: istio-system
 ```

-Make sure to set up `grafana` and `prometheus` before hand in your cluster for Kiali to work correctly.
+Make sure to set up `grafana` and `prometheus` via [kube-prometheus-stack](./../kube-prometheus-stack/README.md)
+before hand in your cluster for Kiali's visualization to work correctly.

 The Kiali UI can be accessed via a port-forward on port 20001: